 Consider the risks you want to cover with insurance, and the risks you can or want to carry yourself.
 This applies to business as well as personal insurances.

 Do you want to insure yourself against occupational disability?
 Bread funds or gift circles are popular alternatives.

 What happens if a child trips over a desktop cable at your location?
 If you have a business liability insurance, you are insured against any personal injury that your pupils sustain.

 Your business is picking up and you are looking for personnel.
-In that case, do you choose temporary or permanent staff?
+In that case, do you choose temporary or ?
 Do you work with students who understand the teaching material?
 An on-call contract offers flexibility.
 On-call contracts are provided for by the Balance Employment Market Act (Wet Arbeidsmarkt in Balans, WAB).
 You pay a minimum of 3 hours for every call.
 You ask your on-call employee no later than 4 days in advance to come in for work, either in writing or electronically.
 In that case, your on-call employee must come to work.
 Do you call them in later?
 Then your on-call employee is not obliged to come to work.
 If you have asked your on-call employee to come in for work, they are entitled to wages.
 Even if you withdraw or change the call.